usds/website-redesign/_people/0650_eunice-garcia.md

 **What do you want to do after USDS?**

-Continue to work in the civic tech space.
+I want to continue to work in the civic tech space.
 There is definitely a need for more women of color to speak tech and government at the same time.
-I believe in changing the status quo, and more importantly, empowering good people with the right tools especially in government, which could bring everlasting change.
+I believe in changing the status quo, and more importantly, empowering good people with the right tools, especially in government, which could bring everlasting change.

 **What will you miss most about USDS when you leave?**